Assembling Terrania Cycle Glossary

 Neuruptor: a firearm that disrupts the human nervous system.

-Ninja squad: a Watchkeeper covert operations paramilitary team.
+Ninja squad: the Watchkeeper covert operations paramilitary team.

-OREA: the Obligatory Revision Engagement Agency founded by Lucy Zhou to slow down potentially dangerous inventions to vet them before public release and to give the public time to adapt to them.
+OREA: the Obligatory Revision Engagement Agency founded by Lucy Zhou to slow down potentially dangerous inventions and "feral technologies" to vet them before public release and to give the public time to adapt to them.

 Orbitveil: a company specializing in satellite protection from orbital attack.